byu-magicc/moving_targets/README.md

 ## Set up Trajectories ##

 There are four types of trajectories that can be created: goToPoint, waypoints, circle, and elipse.
 You specify the type of trajectory and trajectory parameters in the roslaunch file.
+For a complete example see test.launch.
+For information about each parameter read the descriptions below.

 ### Parameters ###